-13.12.160 Hazardous conditions.
+13.12.160 - Hazardous conditions.

-- A. Determination and Notification.
+A. Determination and Notification.
 If the city engineer determines that any excavation, embankment, erosion/sedimentation control or drainage facility is a safety hazard; endangers property; or adversely affects the safety, use or stability of a public way, water quality resource areas (pursuant to Section 17.49) or drainage course, the owner(s) of the subject property and/or the person or agent in control of the property shall be required to repair or eliminate the hazard in conformance with the requirements of this chapter and the Public Works Stormwater and Grading Design Standards.
-At the time that the city engineer makes the determination that a hazardous condition exists, the property owner and/or person or agent in control of the property will be notified in writing that the hazard exists. - B. Order to Correct.
+At the time that the city engineer makes the determination that a hazardous condition exists, the property owner and/or person or agent in control of the property will be notified in writing that the hazard exists.

+B. Order to Correct.
 The city engineer will order the specific work to be undertaken or will order that an engineering design be submitted for review and approval by the city engineer, and will specify the time periods within which the hazardous conditions be repaired or eliminated.
-In the event that the owner and/or the person or agent in control of the property fails to comply with this order, that person shall be subject to the code enforcement procedures of Chapters 1.16, 1.20, and 1.24
+In the event that the owner and/or the person or agent in control of the property fails to comply with this order, that person shall be subject to the code enforcement procedures of Chapters, and owner and/or the person or agent in control of the property fails to comply with this order, that person or agent in control of the property fails to comply with this order, that person or agent in control of the property fails to comply with this order, that person shall be subject to the code enforcement procedures of Chapters 1.16, 1.20, and 1.24